Tirthankar-Halder/dsAssignment/README.md

 evenly among the server instances (i.e., balancing the system load).
 Moreover, consistent hashing technique is also used in distributed caching systems for better utilization of resources.</li>

-<li><strong>Server</strong> has two endpoints "/home" endpoint returns a unique identifier to distinguish among the replicas and "/heartbeat" this endpoint sends heartbeat responses upon request.
+<li><strong>Server</strong> has eight endpoints "/config" endpoint initializes the sharded database in individual servers, "/heartbeat" this endpoint sends heartbeat responses upon request.
 The load balancer further
-uses the heartbeat endpoint to identify failures in the set of containers maintained by it.</li>

-<li><strong>Shard</strong> has two endpoints "/home" endpoint returns a unique identifier to distinguish among the replicas and "/heartbeat" this endpoint sends heartbeat responses upon request.
-The load balancer further
-uses the heartbeat endpoint to identify failures in the set of containers maintained by it.</li>
+uses the heartbeat endpoint to identify failures in the set of containers maintained by it. "/copy" endpoint returns all the contents of a particular shard on a particular server. "/read" endpoint returns all the entries within a particular Student ID range. "/write" endpoint inserts entries into the sharded student databse.
+Once an entry is inserted it can be modified by the "/update" endpoint and can be removed by the "del" endpoint</li>

+<li><strong>Shard</strong> The Student databse is sharded to ensure horizontal scalability.</li>

 </ol>